 Nestling: When female turtles nest, they may also make noises.
 The noises can include chirping, clucks, or belching.

 NOTE: The noises turtles make can also be influenced by how happy and comfortable the turtle is.
-If the turtle feels scared in their environment, they won’t make the happy noises at all.
+If the turtle feels scared in its environment, it won’t make happy noises at all.